 Leamy Lake Pathway

 Ottawa River Pathway

 This 31-kilometre pathway follows the Ottawa River and passes a number of Ottawa’s attractions.
 Stop along the way at the Canadian War Museum, Parliament Hill and the Ottawa Locks at the northern entrance to the Rideau Canal, a National Historic Site of Canada.

 Delight your senses on this pathway, as you pass through Commissioners Park and its extraordinary flower displays.

 Cycle along the northern side of the Ottawa River, and take in spectacular views of Parliament and the Canadian Museum of History.

 You can rent a bike through:

-- Capital Bixi — This shared bike program offers 250 bikes located at 25 self-service stations in downtown Ottawa and Gatineau.
-The bikes are available 24 hours per day, 7 days a week from April to November and represent an innovative way to get around in the heart of the Capital.
+- Capital BIXI — This shared bike program offers 250 bikes at 25 self-service stations in downtown Ottawa and Gatineau.
+The bikes are available 24 hours a day, seven days a week from April to November.
+It's an innovative way to get around in the heart of the Capital.

 - Maison du vélo — The Maison de vélo offers free services, including bike rentals, adapted bicycles and bike repairs.
-It is open 7 days per week from mid-May to mid-October.
+It is open seven days a week from mid-May to mid-October.